e-h-h/chronoshift.js/README.md

 Chronoshift have a good logs!
 You can read them by calling this method:

-    cs.showLogs();
+    cs.showLogs(start, end);

-This metod reads stored logs and show them in nice tables.
+This metod reads stored logs and print them in the console as nice tables.
+Start is a number of record in logs from which you start, end is the one which you end.
+If no data was given all log will be prinred, one value will be interpretated as "show all after this record";

 When new Chronoshift comes, it create a test task (with no action) and log its creation, so you can see what your logs will be looks like.

+// last ten records
+cs.showLogs(-10);
+//first ten records
+cs.showLogs(0, 10);
+//all after 42'nd record
+cs.showLogs(42);
+//records from 256 to 512
+cs.showLogs(256, 512);

 If you need to see what tasks are seted now you can use:

-    cs.showTasks():
+    cs.showTasks(startOrSet, end);

+Arguments are the same as in showLogs, but as first parameter you can use array with ids or names of tasks.
+Note that integers in 'startOrSet' and 'end' not order of creation,  it is position in stack of tasks.

+ //show 5 task after 1337
+cs.showTasks(1337, 1337 + 5);
+//show tasks with names'vene', 'vidi', 'vici' and one with pid 23 cs.showTasks(['vene', 'vidi', 'vici', 23]);

 Note that both of this methods use experimental console api method console.table() and not guaranted to work properly.
 If you want to use your own visualisation of logs and tasks you should use fields cs.logs and cs.tasks.
 For example: